University of Massachusetts Boston: Off-campus facilities

+In 2009, the Bayside Expo Center property was lost in a foreclosure to a Florida-based real estate firm, LNR/CMAT, and on May 19, 2010, the university purchased the property to use as campus facilities and to recoup 1,300 parking spaces after the closure of the campus substructure parking garage in 2006.
+In January 2018, the UMass Building Authority put the university's Bayside Expo Center property up for sale.
+In February 2019, the UMass System Board of Trustees unanimously approved a 99-year final lease agreement for the Bayside Expo Center with Accordia Partners for $192 million to $235 million.

 Academics

-UMass Boston has a graduation rate of 49% and an annual retention rate of 76%.
 The university confers bachelor's, master's, and doctoral degrees, and also operates certificate programs and a corporate, continuing, and distance learning program.
 There are eleven schools and colleges at UMass Boston: the College of Liberal Arts, College of Science and Mathematics, School for the Environment, College of Management, College of Nursing and Health Sciences, College of Public and Community Service, College of Education and Human Development, John W. McCormack Graduate School of Policy Studies and Global Studies, School for Global Inclusion and Social Development, Honors College, and College of Advancing and Professional Studies (CAPS).

 The university is a member of the Urban 13 universities, alongside schools like Temple University and the University of Pittsburgh.
 The university maintains a partnership with the University of International Relations, a university with ties to the Ministry of State Security of the People's Republic of China.

 In the 2017–2018 academic year, the five most popular majors at the university were Management, Biology, Psychology, Exercise and Health Sciences, and Nursing.
 Within the College of Liberal Arts, the five most popular majors were Psychology, Criminal Justice, Economics, Communication Studies, and English.
 Within the College of Science and Mathematics, the five most popular majors were Biology, Computer Science, Biochemistry, Mathematics, and Electrical Engineering.
 Within the College of Management, the five most popular concentrations were Accounting, Finance, Marketing, Information Technology, and International Management.
 The five most popular minors at the university were Psychology, Sociology, Economics, Criminal Justice, and English (tied with Biology).

 Accreditation

 UMass Boston is accredited by the New England Commission of Higher Education.
-Additionally, the College of Management is accredited by the Association to Advance Collegiate Schools of Business (AACSB), and the College of Nursing and Health Services hold accreditation from the National League for Nursing Accreditation Commission and the Commonwealth of Massachusetts Board of Registration in Nursing.
+Additionally, the College of Management is accredited by the Association to Advance Collegiate Schools of Business (AACSB), and the College of Nursing and Health Services holds accreditation from the National League for Nursing Accreditation Commission and the Commonwealth of Massachusetts Board of Registration in Nursing.
 The Family Therapy Program is accredited by the Commission on Accreditation of Marital and Family Therapy Education (COAMFTE).
-UMass Boston is a member of the Council of Graduate Schools and the Northeastern Association of Graduate Schools.
-UMass Boston is part of the Greater Boston Urban Education Collaborative.